 The National Institutes of Bioscience will facilitate cross-institute meetings, workshops and conferences at which the member institutions can share knowledge, skills and best practice.

-The National Institutes of Bioscience is facilitated by a full-time coordinator and secretariat.
+The National Institutes of Bioscience is facilitated by a part-time coordinator.

 You can download a copy of our manifesto, by clicking here: NIB manifesto (pdf 474KB)